LGBTQ rights in Venezuela: Living conditions

 Since 2000, the International Day Against Homophobia has been marked, while recently the government has begun participating in Pride events for the first time.
 However, police harassment and homophobia in the workplace remain serious problems.

 During the 2015 parliamentary election, transgender activist Tamara Adrián was elected as Alternate Deputy to the National Assembly for the Popular Will party, becoming the second transgender member of a national legislature in Latin America, after Uruguay's Michelle Suárez Bértora.
 Adrián has stated in various occasions she intends to push forth legislation to legalize same-sex marriage and enhance the state's protection of LGBT people.
 Rosmit Mantilla, also an LGBT rights activist from Popular Will and openly gay, was elected as an Alternate Deputy in the 2015 election as well; the two are the first-ever LGBT members of Venezuela's Legislature.

 In May 2016, the National Assembly unanimously approved a resolution establishing 17 May as the International Day Against Homophobia, Transphobia and Biphobia, in order to raise awareness in society and to promote the fight against discrimination, stigmatization, violence and denial of rights to individuals on the basis of their sexual orientation or their gender identity or expression.
 In August 2016, however, the Supreme Court suspended the resolution.

+In May 2026, Venezuelan human rights organizations denounced the detention of around 30 people following a police raid on an LGBTQ+ entertainment venue in Barquisimeto, Lara state.
+According to NGOs including the Observatorio Venezolano de Violencias LGBTIQ+, Caleidoscopio Humano and Movimiento SOMOS, officers allegedly entered the establishment without proper warrants, carried out acts of extortion, and accused detainees of “committing the crime of homosexuality”, despite homosexuality being legal in Venezuela.
+The incident sparked renewed criticism from activists, who argued that arbitrary police harassment and discrimination against LGBTQ+ people continue despite existing constitutional and labor protections.